CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

     ![createParameter](./assets/07-raw-create-parameters.jpg "create parameter")

+    Note : folderpath default value will be replaced with actual FolderName where csv files are stored in later steps through pipeline variables.
+Actual folderpath being 'raw/SynapseRetailFiles'.

 1. Under connections and under filepath set folder path with  parameter value **``@dataset().folderPath``** and set ``first row as Header`` as **True**.